OUR NEXT ADVENTURE

 Science Warning:

 Geysers are formed when water works its way into a fisher (crack) in the earth.
 If below the surface there is lava/magma close enough to heat the water as it is in Yellowstone the water will change to steam.
 Steam will increase pressure and force itself to the surface.
 If the opening is large it will be a hot bubbling spring but if they are smaller a geyser will form.
 In some areas, the water flow and heating creates a very predictable event.
 Other areas seem almost random and the time between events may be completely unpredictable.
+It was a while before the next eruption so we walked up to the overlook to have a different perspective.
+It is only 1 mile round trip and a climb of 200 feet to overlook the old faithful geyser basin.

 Our next geyser, Solitary, was somewhat disappointing.